Temperature dependence of viscosity: Models for kinematic viscosity

 where an additional function $f(v)$, often a polynomial fit to experimental data, has been added to the Walther formula.

 The Seeton model is based on curve fitting the viscosity dependence of many liquids (refrigerants, hydrocarbons and lubricants) versus temperature and applies over a large temperature and viscosity range:

 where $T$ is absolute temperature in kelvins, $\nu$ is the kinematic viscosity in centistokes, $K_0$ is the zero order modified Bessel function of the second kind, and $A$ and $B$ are empirical parameters specific to each liquid.

 For liquid metal viscosity as a function of temperature, Seeton proposed:

+Temperature dependence of viscosity for molten salts

+Modern approach for evaluating the temperature dependence of viscosity for molten salts is given by Douglas-Doremus-Ojovan (DDO) model of viscosity of glasses and melts.